 The Equal Opportunities Committee of the Scottish parliament was discussing the impact of pornography.

-we do nothing about it.
+nothing about it.
 The young people know what sites to go to, behind their parents back and we do nothing about it.
-They are talking about it in playgrounds and yet it isn't even part of this debate as we wouldn't necessarily
+They are talking about it in playgrounds and yet it isn't even part of this debate as we wouldn't necessarily class it as

 The discussion followed a petition from Scottish Women Against Pornography calling for porn to be made a hate crime.